-If you’ve ever wondered why you’re getting these survey requests, here’s how all of those responses are genuinely reviewed and are a central focus of the team’s lives:
+If you’ve ever wondered why you’re getting these survey requests, here’s how all of those responses are reviewed and are a central focus of the team’s work:

 Scores are made transparent

-We encourage the team to work together to solve problems and we want to create a transparent and open environment, where all information is readily available, shared and discussed.
+We encourage the team to work together to solve problems.
+We want to create a transparent and open environment, where all information is readily available, shared and discussed.
 For this reason, all scores are visible to everyone in the business.
 We have screens up around the office which show overall scores and new scores coming in.
 It’s a real motivator.